hmrc/lisa-api/README.md

 This version of the API is in development and is very likely to change.

-The current API allows the financial organisation to :
+The current API allows the financial organisation to:

     report a new investor to HMRC
     create, transfer or close a LISA account